Neo-Ciber94/ETL-Data-Analytics/README.md

 ![Flow graph](./assets/process_transactions_graph.png)

+## Resources

+1. Environment files
+   - `.env.local` used for local development
+   - `.env.local.container` used when running in a container

 ## Getting started

 1. To start the project use `docker compose up -d` and wait for all the services to initialize